-This is a fabulous beginners curry that's speedy to whip up on nights you’re after a low-fuss meal.
-It has a pleasant and relatively mild flavour, with just a teeny smidge of spicy kick - great for kids and adults alike.
+You won't believe how yummy and satisfying this creamy coconut milk and brown lentil curry is!
+It's a fabulous beginners curry that's speedy to whip up on nights you’re after a low-fuss meal.
+Packed full of vegetables, this vegan curry has a pleasant and relatively mild flavour, with just a teeny smidge of spicy kick.

-As for spices, while used primarily for their culinary powers to flavour food and add colour, they have a lot to offer nutritionally too – and with some pretty nifty research to support some claims.
-For example, turmeric, the spice that can give a yellow colour to curry, contains curcumin which is substance with strong anti-inflammatory effects.
-Curcumin is considered a powerful antioxidant, helping to fight oxidative damage within which may otherwise damage cells (1).
+As for spices, while used primarily for their culinary powers (to flavour food, add colour…), they bring nutritional perks to the table.
+For example, turmeric, a spice that gives curry a vibrant yellow curry, contains curcumin which is considered a powerful antioxidant, which may help fight oxidative damage which may otherwise damage cells (1).

 What’s the nutritional deal with brown lentils?
 Brown lentils are a great source of filling prebiotic fibre, a type that feeds good bugs in our gut that promote digestive function.